 Discuss the importance of planning ahead and preparing well for communicating with the media.

-Discuss the importance of controlling your speech, including what words not to use, not speculating, not guessing, not answering the “ if” questions, not giving your opinion or repeating any other person’s opinion, and not talking off the record.
+Discuss the importance of controlling your speech, including what words not to use, not speculating, not guessing, not answering the “What if” questions, not giving your opinion or repeating any other person’s opinion, and not talking off the record.

 Describe the policy and process for how to communicate to management any inquiries from or unplanned interactions with the news media and other members of the public.